Australia passes landmark carbon price laws

 The package of 18 new laws sets up the carbon price as well as billions in compensation for export-exposed industries and local steel makers, as well as personal tax cuts for 90 percent of workers, worth an average A$300 a year.

-Export-focused industries with intensive emissions, such as aluminum, zinc refiners and steel makers, will get 94.5 percent of carbon permits for free for the first three years.
+Export-focused industries with intensive emissions, such as aluminium, zinc refiners and steel makers, will get 94.5 percent of carbon permits for free for the first three years.